mattmaynes2/aria/reports/final/3-Technical/2-Requirements/6-SmartLighting.md

 ###### Training Sequence {-}

-The enters their office at 2:30:00 PM on Wednesday afternoon.
+The user enters their office at 2:30:00 PM on Wednesday afternoon.
 PIROffice sends a motion detected message to the hub.
 The hub logs that PIROffice detected motion at 2:30:00 PM.
 It is a sunny afternoon, so the home owner does not turn on the lights.
 The owner continues working uninterrupted until 7:45:00 PM, when the sun begins to set.
 The hub logs that LightOffice is reading a lower value due to